LEDApplications/pseo-expansion-map/README.md

 ## School Locations

 The institution names and locations are taken from [NCES](https://nces.ed.gov/programs/edge/geographic/schoollocations) and saved as a csv to the `data/` directory in this repo.

+## Crosswalk

+The pseo data uses the opeid while the school locations use a unit id.
+Some crosswalks are available [here](https://collegescorecard.ed.gov/data/) which are stored in the `data/` directory.

+> No effort has gone into syncing data vintages or doing cleanup on 3rd party sources.